 - ability to attract financial and in-kind support from public and private sectors.

-- Identification of outcomes that also strengthen the creative economy: Creative placemaking projects -- through process and/or outcomes -- should increase local opportunities for cultural industries and cultural entrepreneurs through the creation of jobs, generation of new products and services, or the creation of conditions that promote the attracting, retention, and growth of creative businesses.
+Creative placemaking projects -- through process and/or outcomes -- should increase local opportunities for cultural industries and cultural entrepreneurs through the creation of jobs, generation of new products and services, or the creation of conditions that promote the attracting, retention, and growth of creative businesses.
 The contribution of arts and culture is equally instrumental to placemaking as are job creation, revitalization of underutilized or vacant structures and spaces, and increases in commercial sales activity.

-- Clear goals, objectives, and outcomes: Discuss the goals, objectives, and outcomes of the project from the perspective of all partners.
+- Define clear goals, objectives, and outcomes: Discuss the goals, objectives, and outcomes of the project from the perspective of all partners.
 Develop a set that the partners can collectively agree upon and benchmarks for tracking progress throughout the course of the project or initiative.
 Objectives outcomes might include economic, physical, social impacts, such as changes in local spending at businesses, availability of affordable artist work space, and positive changes in social networks and social cohesion.

 View the links below for case studies of creative placemaking projects advancing livability, sustainability, and equity objectives and view the NEA's Creative Placemaking Report for additional case studies of creative placemaking projects.
 Highlights of case studies in the NEA report: